 The tools blue water hunters use include breakaway rigs and a large multi-band wooden gun.
 Sometimes when going after larger fish that need to be subdued, the hunter will use a second band gun to make the killing shot.

 When you’re going spearfishing, you’re going to have a spear (obviously), but you can also use other pieces of equipment to make the most out of your experience.
+Spearfishing gear for beginners can vary a bit from gear used by more experienced spearos but the most important items remain the same.
 Some gear that a spearfisherman may carry can include:

 A speargun is going to shoot a spear directly at the object you’re aiming for, and it is a tool that many prefer because it is quick and easy.
 There are two types of spearguns that a fisherman could choose between: a banded gun or an air gun.